 Choosing the Best Pillow for Back Sleeping

-Pillows come in a wide range of sizes – from small (12 x 20-inch) to full body size (48-54 x 20-inch).
-A standard pillow is typically 20 x 26-28-inch and a queen is 20 x 30-inch.
+Pillows come in a wide range of sizes.
+Smalls typically start at 12-by-20 inches, and body pillows are typically 48- to 54-by-20 inches.
+A standard pillow is typically 20-by-26 or 28 inches and a queen is 20-by-30 inches.
 Of course, dimensions will vary by brands.
-If you’re a bigger person or you tend to toss and turn, you will probably want to invest in a larger pillow.
+If you’re a bigger person, have broad shoulders, or you tend to toss and turn, you will probably want to invest in a larger pillow.

-Referring to a pillow’s thickness, loft is one of the key elements to consider.
-Why?
-Well, your spinal alignment can easily be compromised if there’s too much (or too little) loft.
+Referring to a pillow’s thickness, loft is one of the key elements to consider because your spinal alignment can easily be compromised if there’s too high or low a loft.

 Pillows can be manufactured with a wide variety of fillings, both natural and synthetic.
 And since these determine thickness and firmness, it’s important to understand your main options: